 Participation: Completing this semester's cabinet work will require participation from all student cabinetmakers.
 Just as at work, on-time arrival and full participation in class is expected of all students.
+A portion of the lab time will be spent at the student-built project house installing cabinets.
+You will be responsible for your own transportation.

-Clean Up: Shop clean-up is part of every cabinetmaker's job.
+Clean Up: Shop and jobsite clean-up is part of every cabinetmaker's responsibility.
 A well organized and clean shop is generally a reflection of the high-quality work accomplished in that facility.